 There are plenty of accommodation options surrounding The Alfred Centre and Melbourne's Central Business district.
 An accommodation listing is available to students once they secure a spot in the course which offers the best price for accommodation in the area, however it is strongly recommended that students check out other accommodation deals online (via wotif.com, lastminute.com.au etc.)

 It is strongly recommend that students attending the ACCAM course have an IELTS score of 5 or higher.

 Monash University does not need any documentation from students to apply for the ACCAM course.

-Monash University can provide International students a letter of acceptance into the course a pon successful payment of the 10% deposit.
+Monash University can provide international students with a letter of acceptance into the course upon successful payment of the 10% deposit.
 This can sometimes be useful when applying for a Visa.

 Please note: Monash University does not arrange Visas for attendance of this course.
 Each country has different requirements so please check your eligibility with your consulate before making the 10% non-refundable deposit payment.